 Unfortunately, once the crop is infected, there is very little to be done.
 The best way to control the disease is to avoid getting it.
 Purchase only certified pathogen free seed and disease free transplants.
 Some cabbages, black mustard, kale, rutabaga, and turnip varieties have varying resistance to black rot.

-Rotate cole crops every 3-4 years.
+Rotate cole crops every three to four years.
 When conditions are favorable to the disease, apply bactericides according to the recommended instructions.

 Immediately destroy any infected plant debris and practice excellent garden sanitation.